python/cpython/Doc/library/turtle.rst

 Changes since Python 3.0
 ========================

-- The methods :meth:`Turtle.shearfactor`, :meth:`Turtle.shapetransform` and
+- The methods :meth:`turtle.shearfactor`, :meth:`turtle.shapetransform` and
-  :meth:`Turtle.get_shapepoly` have been added.
+  :meth:`turtle.get_shapepoly` have been added.
 Thus the full range of regular linear transforms is now available for transforming turtle shapes.
-  :meth:`Turtle.tiltangle` has been enhanced in functionality: it now can be used to get or set the tiltangle. :meth:`Turtle.settiltangle` has been deprecated.
+  :meth:`turtle.tiltangle` has been enhanced in functionality: it now can be used to get or set the tilt angle. :meth:`turtle.settiltangle` has been deprecated.

-- The method :meth:`Screen.onkeypress` has been added as a complement to :meth:`Screen.onkey` which in fact binds actions to the keyrelease event.
+- The method :meth:`turtle.onkeypress` has been added as a complement to :meth:`turtle.onkey` which in fact binds actions to the key release event.
-  Accordingly the latter has got an alias: :meth:`Screen.onkeyrelease`.
+  Accordingly the latter has got an alias: :meth:`turtle.onkeyrelease`.

-- The method  :meth:`Screen.mainloop` has been added.
-So when working only with Screen and Turtle objects one must not additionally import :func:`mainloop` anymore.
+- The method  :meth:`turtle.mainloop` has been added.
+So when working only with ``Screen`` and ``Turtle`` objects one must not additionally import ``mainloop`` anymore.

-- Two input methods has been added :meth:`Screen.textinput` and :meth:`Screen.numinput`.
-These popup input dialogs and return strings and numbers respectively.
+- Two input methods have been added: :meth:`turtle.textinput` and :meth:`turtle.numinput`.
+These pop up input dialogs and return strings and numbers respectively.

 - Two example scripts :file:`tdemo_nim.py` and :file:`tdemo_round_dance.py`